It’s Your Choice

 - if there’s any uncertainty over relatives who may have been omitted from the wills of others because they were overlooked or forgotten about.
 This can lead to bitter family disputes that could have been avoided by doing things legally!

 - around £200 for a solicitor to draft your will (this is cheaper than it has been in previous years, and you may be able to get legal aid)

 - an additional fee if the lawyer needs anything extra like documents or information from people’s bank accounts.

-Use a will-writing service.
+Use a Will-Writing Service

-There are also several will writing services2 available that can be accessed through legal networks.
+There are also several wills writing services2 available that can be accessed through legal networks.
 The downside is they may not give as much personal legal advice on what should go in there or how best to do things, leading to problems come inheritance time!

 The person who will be writing your will has a good understanding of exactly which assets need passing onto different people and where they should end up.
 Suppose there’s any uncertainty over relatives who may have been omitted from the wills of others because they were overlooked or forgotten about.
 In that case, a will writer can ensure that these people are mentioned, so they don’t miss out.

 A will writing service may charge a set fee for the document’s drafting, which is typically between $500 and $1000.
 This covers everything required to ensure that your wishes are met in total – including all relevant legal procedures (including publishing an obituary), not just what’s written inside.

 You can also opt instead to pay by page, but this could be more expensive if you have many assets or children with different circumstances.
 It would also mean having to go through every element of your estate personally beforehand to know how much it’ll cost.